Ilorin: Transport

 Ilorin operates a relatively well-developed intra-city public transport system, and the major roads within the metropolis are well constructed.

 There are three different modes of available transit from one place to another in the city – the most popular being the conventional taxis.
 Car-hire services are also available in major hotels.
 Furthermore, there are commercial motorbikes, commonly called "Okada".
 A more recent arrival on Ilorin's roads are commercial tricycles, popularly called "Keke NAPEP" or "Keke" or "Keke Maruwa", some of which are given on loan to beneficiaries of the National Poverty Eradication Programme.
 Ilorin taxis are painted yellow and green.

 Ilorin's central location makes it easily accessible to all parts of the country by air, road and rail.
 The state has a good network of roads, rail and air transportation facilities linking it with Nigeria's other industrial and commercial centres.
 Transportation is quite affordable in Ilorin for movement from one place to another for as low as one hundred naira.

 There are scheduled daily commercial flights to and from Ilorin International Airport by Arik Air and Overland Airways.
 The now defunct Capital Airlines also operated from Ilorin.
 Current destinations include all of the major cities in Nigeria.
 The airport has also been re-designed and equipped as an international cargo airport.

 Ilorin offers reliable road transport services to Lagos, Ogun, Osun, Ondo, Oyo, Ekiti, Kogi, Niger, Kaduna and Plateau States.
 Similar services are available to and from Onitsha, Port Harcourt, Abuja, Aba and others.

 A major expressway to Ibadan, numbered E1, is currently under construction by P.W.
 International.
 Ilorin is served by the railway and highway from Lagos (160 miles south-southwest), via Ibadan, which intersect in the city, and it has an international airport.

 Culture

 Religion

 The city is a confluence of cultures, populated by the Yoruba, Fulani, Nupe, Bariba, Kanuri, Igbo and Hausa ethnicities across Nigeria, as well as foreign and nationals.
-There are large Christian and Islamic populations, and many ceremonial activities, mostly with religious aspects, take place in the city throughout the year.
+There are large Christian and Islamic populations with a minority practicing traditional religions, and many ceremonial activities, mostly with religious aspects, take place in the city throughout the year.